IPassivePacketSource

 module interface

-This module interface must be implemented by passive packet source modules.
+Interface for passive packet source modules.
 A passive packet source, also called a provider, has one output that must be connected to an active packet sink module.
 The connected active packet sink is expected to pull packets from the passive packet source over time.

 Inheritance diagram